Ghana kicks off coronavirus vaccination campaign with COVAX shots

-ACCRA (Reuters) - Ghana began its coronavirus vaccination drive on Tuesday with 600,000 AstraZeneca doses it received from the global COVAX vaccine-sharing facility aimed at providing shots to developing nations to combat the COVID-19 pandemic.
+ACCRA (Reuters) - Ghana launched its coronavirus vaccination drive on Tuesday after receiving 600,000 AstraZeneca doses from the global COVAX vaccine-sharing scheme aimed at helping developing nations combat the pandemic.

 The start of vaccinations in Ghana, and in neighbouring Ivory Coast on Monday, and the expected delivery of millions of vaccines from the COVAX programme this week will enable more poor countries to start inoculating mostly frontline workers and the most vulnerable, months after wealthier countries began.

-Nigeria took delivery of 3.92 million doses of the Oxford/AstraZeneca vaccines, while Angola received 624,000 on Tuesday.
-The Democratic Republic of Congo is expected to also take delivery of COVAX shots later on Tuesday.
+On Tuesday, Nigeria took delivery of 3.92 million doses of the Oxford/AstraZeneca vaccine, while Angola received 624,000.
+Democratic Republic of Congo is readying for a COVAX delivery later on Tuesday and Senegal expects 324,000 doses from the scheme on Wednesday.

-Ghanaian President Nana Akufo-Addo told a news briefing that the West African country aimed to vaccinate 20 million people or over 66% of its population by the end of 2021.
+Ghanaian President Nana Akufo-Addo said the West African country aimed to vaccinate 20 million people, or over 66% of its population, by the end of 2021.

 People lined up outside the regional hospital in the capital, Accra, for a first phase of vaccinations which will prioritise frontline health workers and others at high risk.